awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

-The quantum ready solution for drug discovery helps customers study drug discovery problems using quantum computing (Amazon Braket), such as molecular docking and protein folding.
+AWS Quantum Ready Solution for Drug Discovery (AWS QRSDD) helps customers study drug discovery problems using quantum computing (Amazon Braket), such as molecular docking and protein folding.
 Customers can easily leverage this solution to orchestrate workflows that run on both classical